ScottyHunter/Python-Portfolio/README.md

 # Python-Portfolio
 Portfolio of Pleasing Python Programming for Prospective Profession Permutation

-Portfolio of me rambling through Free Code Camp courses in an attempt to learn Python.
+Portfolio of me rambling through Free Code Camp and other free courses in an attempt to learn Python.